SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 Agile Toolkit is a new kind of PHP framework focused on easing the development of rich-client AJAX applications.

+### The challenge of developing rich AJAX applications

 The increasing importance of desktop-like AJAX interfaces is a game-changer for PHP application developers:

 * Rich interfaces require complex HTML5 and CSS3